-- 1. Remove the wheels and brake pads from the bike if you haven't already done so. - 2.
-Thread the pad clearance adjuster at the brake lever all the way out counter-clockwise.
-Also make sure that the 2.5mm brake lever reach adjusting screw is not compressing the brake lever piston.
-Insert the vinyl handle of a T-handle hex wrench into the slot in the caliper so that the vinyl handle is held between the pistons.
-Make sure that the vinyl handle sits against the flat faces of the pistons and not against the pins in the center of the pistons. - 3.
-Remove the rubber bleed screw covers from the caliper and master cylinder.
+1. Remove the wheels and brake pads from the bike if you haven't already done so.

+2. Thread the pad clearance adjuster on the left side of the caliper all the way out counter-clockwise.
+Also make sure that the brake lever is fully extended and that the 2mm lever reach adjusting screw is not compressing the brake lever piston.
+Insert the vinyl handle of a T-handle hex wrench into the slot in the caliper and using a 5mm hex wrench, screw in the right side pad adjuster so that the vinyl handle is held between the pistons.
+Make sure that the vinyl handle sits against the flat faces of the pistons and not against the pins in the center of the pistons.

+3. Remove the rubber bleed screw covers from the caliper and master cylinder.
 If they are missing, make sure that the hole in the bleed screw is clean and free from mud or other contamination.
 Use a 1.5mm hex wrench or similar to remove dirt.
-Failure to clean out the bleed screw before bleeding will result in contamination of the fluid which will dramatically reduce the life of the internal seals. - 4.
-Loosen the brake lever clamping bolt and turn the lever on the handlebar so that the bleed screw is oriented vertically up.
+Failure to clean out the bleed screw before bleeding will result in contamination of the fluid which will dramatically reduce the life of the internal seals.

+4. Loosen the brake lever clamping bolt and turn the lever on the handlebar so that the bleed screw is oriented vertically up.
 Attach one hose to the master cylinder bleed screw and put the other end of the hose into a clean dry bottle.